two-barrels/Gonzaga-Senior-Design-Project-Job-Scheduler-API/README.md

 * Deployment instructions

 * NOTE
-I would recommend aliasing the postgres start command
+run the helpful_setup.sh file to create your env and add some command aliases `bash helpful_setup.sh`